SmartekWorks/smartekworks.github.io/swat/ref_sys_operation.md

 ##### Parameters

-| Parameters     | Explanation
+| Parameter      | Explanation
 | -----------    | -----------
 | Window Name    | The window name of the target window.
 Leave it blank to bypass this condition.
 | Matching Rules | The matching rules of the target window.
-Please refer to [Matching & Querying DSL](ref_mq_rule.md) for the details of matching rule.
+Please refer to [Matching & Querying DSL](ref_mq_rule.md#Matching_Rule_DSL) for the details of matching rule.
 Leave it blank to bypass this condition.
 | Action         | `Activate` for switching the target window to the current window. `Close` for closing the target window.

 ##### Notes